EFWob/OdroidGoRadio/README.md

 The Web interface can hande extended unicode characters.
 The only thing thats not working currently is if the genre name of the database contains the '/'-character.
 That I have seen on one genre so far and already forgotten again what it was, so it is currently no priority...

 On the Odroid display special Unicode characters can not be displayed properly.
-The result shortened (or empty) list entries will show on the Odroid display, that can be selected correctly nnonetheless.
+As a result, list entries will be shortened (even to zero length) before shown on the Odroid display.
+However, such entries can be selected correctly nonetheless.
 The same applies to station names including unicode characters.

 ![Web API for genre](pics/genre6.jpg?raw=true "Unicode is fine for Website (but not for ODROID display)")